EQC privacy breach affects 83,000

 Simpson said the outside party had since destroyed the email, though four other people had been in the room when it was received.

-The breach occurred when a staff member sent out an email intended for EQC staff, and the auto-complete function in the email program accidentally filled in the address of a third party, an EQC contractor.
+The breach occurred when a staff member sent out an email intended for EQC staff, and the auto-complete function in the email program accidentally filled in the address of a third party, an EQC contractor, Simpson said last week.

 Simpson would not name the recipient of the email, but said the person had “acted in good faith”.